JhondyDario/Omnibites/README.md

 **Compatibility**

 Omnibites integrates seamlessly with **iiSU** and other retro frontends that support custom soundbite playback.
-Because all soundbites are stored in **MP3 format** and limited to **10–15 seconds**, they are extremely lightweight — typically between **200 and 300 kbps**, rarely exceeding **400 kpbs per clip**.
+Because all soundbites are delivered in **MP3** format and limited to **10–15 seconds**, they are extremely lightweight — typically between **200 and 300 kbps**, rarely exceeding **400 kpbs per clip**.
 This ensures fast loading, smooth playback, and excellent audio quality across compatible platforms.

 Using open formats and minimal metadata makes it easy to extend or embed soundbites into any frontend that supports custom audio hooks or media previews.